 The defending champion Thunder will get one of their key reserves back on Monday.

 Ajay Mitchell will suit up for Oklahoma City’s game against Denver, ESPN’s Tim MacMahon tweets.
-He has missed the last 20 games due to an abdominal strain and sprained ankle.
-Mitchell is not listed on the team’s injury report.
-He hasn’t played since Jan.
-21.
+Mitchell has missed the last 20 games due to an abdominal strain and sprained ankle.
+The 6’4″ shooting guard, who hasn’t played since Jan.
+21, is no longer listed on the team’s injury report.

 The 2024 second-round pick established a rotation role prior to the injuries.
-In 43 appearances, including nine starts, Mitchell averaged 14.1 points, 3.7 assists and 3.5 rebounds in 26.3 minutes.
-He was also a defensive factor, averaging 1.4 steals.
-He was shooting a solid 48.7 percent from the field (35 percent on 3-point tries).
+In 43 appearances, including nine starts, Mitchell averaged 14.1 points, 3.7 assists and 3.5 rebounds in 26.3 minutes per game.
+He was also a defensive factor, averaging 1.4 steals per night, and was shooting a solid 48.7 percent from the field (35 percent on three-point tries).

 With Cason Wallace, Isaiah Joe, Alex Caruso and the trade-deadline addition of Jared McCain, the Thunder already had impressive depth at the guard and wing spots.
 Mitchell will probably play fewer minutes than he did earlier in the season, though he proved to be a reliable backup for Shai Gilgeous-Alexander after appearing in just 36 games as a rookie.